priteshrao3/priteshrao3/README.md

 ## 🔑 Key Highlights

-- Delivered multiple full stack solutions deployed in production across web and mobile platforms
+- Delivered 50+ full stack solutions across web and mobile platforms
-- Strong knowledge of scalable architecture design, secure authentication, and third-party API integration
+- Strong expertise in healthcare technology and ERP systems
-- Proficient in Dockerized deployment pipelines, Kubernetes orchestration, and CI/CD automation
+- Proficient in Dockerized deployment and cloud infrastructure
+- Experience with real-time applications and WebSockets
-- Regularly contribute to code reviews, sprint planning, and cross-functional collaboration
+- Regular contributor to code reviews and agile development processes

 Thanks for visiting my profile! 😊